doj/dracopy/README.md

 - use reu to load file for copy.
 This will allow to copy between directories on the same device.
 - order directory entries
 - add write protection to disk
+- drabrowse, use 2 windows in 80 columns mode

 Platform Notes
 ---------------